mbayle/Snowcrash/level08/Ressources/writeup.md

 We start by looking level08 with strings and notice calls to the following functions: `printf strstr read open`.
 We can deduce the program is doing a comparison during his execution.

-If we run ./level08, we get usage
+If we run ./level08, we got usage

     ./level08 [file to read]